Updated October 2019

 Following the tragedy at the Tree of Life Synagogue, the family of victims Cecil and David Rosenthal designated ACHIEVA as a recipient of monetary donations made in the two men’s memory.
-Since that time, nearly $100,000 has been donated, with contributions coming from more than 670 individual donors from 36 states and three countries.
+Since that time, over $170,000 has been donated, with contributions coming from nearly 700 individual donors from 40 states and three countries.

 The Rosenthal brothers were well known in their community of Squirrel Hill.
 They embraced their community, and their community embraced them back - with open arms and love.
 To ensure donations made in their memory were protected and used in a manner consistent with the example set by Cecil and David Rosenthal and their community, the ACHIEVA Board of Trustees has created a new Fund in which all existing and future donations received in memory of David and Cecil will be placed.